 - Delayed Marriage Pushaes Back Decisions

 - Parents with Portfolio

-The financial crash in 2007/8 which was started by the sub prime property market, has placed home owning under the microscope.
+The financial crash of 2007/8 which was started by the sub prime property market, has placed home owning under the microscope.

 Wish List – Millennials investing in Property

-With Today, a home is the one constant in the life for those who can afford to buy.
+But a home is the one constant in the life for those who can afford to buy.
 It is an investment as much as a home.
-And the millennials are genius at finding ways to sponsor a purchase, be it through family, government schemes, crowdfunding or other creative ways.

 The rise in social media and sharing of interior design photos have also wetted the appetite for ownership among millennials.

 Key Features Millennials look for when they invest in property: